 Type: Applicant tracking system with HR add-ons

-Workable is an ATS first, HR system second.
+Workable is an ATS first and HR software second.
 It posts to 200+ job boards with one click, manages candidate pipelines, automates interview scheduling, and gives hiring managers a clear funnel view without needing a dedicated recruiter.
-For small businesses where hiring is the bottleneck, it's one of the strongest tools in this list.
+For small businesses where hiring is the bottleneck, Workable is one of the strongest recruiting software tools on this list.

-Just be clear about what it is: you'll still need a separate HRIS and payroll system alongside it.
+Just be clear about what it is: you will still need a separate HRIS and payroll software alongside it.
+Workable is not a full HR software solution for small business but for teams where hiring is the number one priority it is hard to beat.

 What you'll like:

-• Very easy to use — managers adopt it quickly without training
+• Very easy to use; managers adopt the recruiting software quickly without any training

-• Clear hiring funnel reporting to see where candidates drop off
+• Clear hiring funnel reporting that shows exactly where candidates are dropping off

 What you might not like:

-• ATS only; you're adding cost and complexity if you also need full HRIS
+• ATS only; you are adding cost and complexity if you also need full small business HR software

 • AI candidate scoring is helpful but occasionally mis-ranks applicants

-• Pricing is higher than some full HR platforms for what you're getting
+• Pricing is higher than some full HR software platforms for what you are getting

 Pricing: